Celebrating 25 years!

 Can't I wear B2 boots?

-If you have your own B2 boots and your own 12 point crampons, it may be possible to ascend Mont Blanc without needing to hire B3 boots.
+If you have your own B2 boots and your own 12 point crampons, it is generally possible to ascend Mont Blanc without needing to hire B3 boots, and they are our primary recommendation for boot type, for those with experience using them with crampons.
 On warmer weeks this is possible, but on the very limit of the thermal properties of the boot.
 If you suffer from poor circulation or feel the cold, it's not worth risking it, and B3's are recommended.
-We don't hire B2 boots, as aside of their inferior thermal capacity, compared to B3 boots, they are more flexible so there's a far higher risk of shedding / losing a crampon, and breaking the crampon bar.
-Either would thwart a safe ascent.
+We don't hire B2 boots (though they can be hired locally in Chamonix for c.£15 per day), as aside of their inferior thermal capacity, compared to B3 boots, they are more flexible so there's a higher risk of shedding / losing a crampon, and breaking the crampon bar.
+Either could thwart a safe ascent.
 Another issue to weigh up is that B2 boots are often cut lower on the ankle than B3's, so do not offer as much support, especially on rocky ground or icy patches.
-There is a higher risk of twisted ankles or strained muscles too.
-With step in crampons with a heel clip, with B2 boots the clip often presses against the back of the heel on the achilles tendon, and this can lead to inflammation and pain.
-The flexibility and lack of padding in this area of the boot can not only cause you discomfort, but also allow too much movement of the heel clip to the extent that is disengages from the heel bail and falls off.
-Often it may be possible to get away with using a B2 boot on Mont Blanc, but when you have invested a lot of money and time off to make the ascent, is it really worth risking a successful summit bid over?
-It's your choice, but for the crampon breakage reason alone, we cannot rent crampons to those bringing their own B2 boots, as it would be negligent in the light of having alterted you to this potential issue.
-Many people do use B2 boots and the weather is good and their crampons are relatively new, but you never know.
+There is a higher risk of twisted ankles or strained muscles too, if you are not experienced in this terrain.
+With step in crampons with a heel clip, with B2 boots they must be well fitted to minimise the heel clip pressing against the back of the heel on the achilles tendon, and this can lead to inflammation and pain.
+Many people do use B2 boots without any issues on Mont Blanc, when the weather is good, but you never know the forecast in advance of travel.
 If you opt to bring your B2 boots to the Alps, you can always change your mind during the week and hire some B3 mountain boots.
 Read more here; link.
+If you have less mountain experience, and don't know what all this chat about B2's and B3's is about, hire some B3's as they'll give you more support and are warmer, albeit heavier, but are more durable.

 If the huts are closed?